- Fine-Tuning Your Component Placement

 Orienting Power and Ground Planes

-It’s always recommended to have your power and ground planes internal to your board, while also being both symmetrical and centered.
+It’s always recommended to have your power and ground planes internal to your board, while also being symmetrical and centered.
 This will help to prevent your board from bending, which will also affect whether your components are properly positioned.
+Note that this is not possible on a two-layer board as you will not have any room for components.
 To power your ICs, it’s recommended to use common rails for each supply, ensure you have solid and wide traces, and also avoid daisy-chaining power lines from part to part.

 Next up, connecting your signal traces to match your schematic guidelines.
-It’s recommended to always place traces as shortly and directly as possible between components.
-And if your component placement forces a horizontal trace routing on one side of the board then always place traces vertically on the opposite side.
+PCB layout best practices recommend that you always place traces as shortly and directly as possible between components.
+If your component placement forces horizontal trace routing on one side of the board, then always route traces vertically on the opposite side.
+This is one of many important 2 layer PCB design rules.

 Defining Net Widths

 Your design will likely require different nets that will carry a wide range of currents, which will dictate the required net width.
 With this basic requirement in mind, it’s recommended to provide a 0.010” width for low current analog and digital signals.
-And when your traces carry more than 0.3 Amps it should be wider.
+Traces that carry more than 0.3 A should be wider.
 Here’s a free Trace Width Calculator that makes this process easy.
+You can also use this calculation (based on IPC-2152) to determine your PCB trace width.

 #3 - Keeping Things Separate

 You’ve likely experienced how the large voltage in power circuits and current spikes can interfere with your low voltage and current control circuits.
-To minimize this interference issue, follow these guidelines:
+To minimize this interference issue, PCB design guidelines for power electronics tend to recommend the following:

 Separation.
 Be sure to keep the power ground and control ground separate for each power supply stage.
 If you do have to tie them together in your PCBs, make sure it’s toward the end of your supply path.